 Many customer retention strategies exist today, but SMS remains to be a powerful means to engage customers and encourage brand loyalty.
-In the Philippines, 400 million text messages are being sent every day, emphasizing the importance of reaching and engaging the Filipino customer via SMS blast and other text messaging strategies.
+In the Philippines, 400 million text messages are being sent every day, emphasizing the importance of reaching and engaging the Filipino customer via SMS API and other text messaging strategies.

 Here are some success stories on how Philippine startups have used SMS to provide a better customer experience and improve customer loyalty.